komaldm/stereo-visual-odometry-tumvi/README.md

   <img src="asset/orb_mono_flowchart.png" width="350" height="600">
 </p>

-he monocular system first undistorts the fisheye image using the TUM VI calibration file.
+The monocular system first undistorts the fisheye image using the TUM VI calibration file.
 ORB features are then detected and matched between frames using Hamming-distance descriptor matching.

 Initialization is performed from a carefully selected image pair: